A note from a juror…

 “The experience has broadened my understanding of the challenges facing the justice system in the State of North Carolina, and also allowed me to bring good practices from across the state back to Orange and Chatham,” Baddour says.

 Judge Baddour is assigned to District 14 (Durham County) for the second half of 2017.
-He continues to preside over a pilot program for smarter criminal sentencing, which has been in effect for almost two years in Chatham County, and which was expanded to include Orange County at the beginning of this year.
+He continues to preside over a pilot program for smarter criminal sentencing, which has been in effect for almost three years in Chatham County, and which was expanded to include Orange County at the beginning of 2016.
 The PSI (Pre-Sentence Investigation) Pilot program affects sentencing in most Superior Court criminal cases.
 The pilot program is designed to put into practice theories of “smarter sentencing” in which evidence-based practices are employed to craft better sentences.
-The Pilot program is a result of extensive collaboration between Judge Baddour, District Attorney Jim Woodall, Assistant Public Defender Sherri Murrell, and Chief Probation Officer Alan Pitstick, with significant assistance from the North Carolina Department of Public Safety.
+The Pilot program is a result of extensive collaboration between Judge Baddour, District Attorney Jim Woodall, former Assistant Public Defender Sherri Murrell, and Chief Probation Officer Alan Pitstick, with significant assistance from the North Carolina Department of Public Safety.
 The rest of the District Attorneys office, Public Defenders office, and the criminal defense bar have also played an instrumental role in the implementation of the PSI Pilot Program.

 Judge Baddour will remain in Judicial District 14 (Durham County) for the first half of 2018.